ZoneMinder/zmeventnotification/docs/guides/breaking.rst

   configuration related.
 Over the next few releases, this fill will replace the cryptic context of ``tokens.txt`` As of now, it can be used to specify custom times for notification.
 This list will grow over time.
-- A new perl dependency (optional) has been added to :doc:`guides/install` if you need flexible datetime parsing for ES rules.
+- A new perl dependency (optional) has been added to :doc:`install` if you need flexible datetime parsing for ES rules.